gatling/gatling/src/docs/content/reference/current/core/check/index.md

 Checks are used for 2 things:

 * verifying that the response to a request matches some expectations
-* capturing some elements in there
+* capturing some elements in the response

 Checks are typically attached to the parent object with the `check` method.
 For example, on an HTTP request: